Hortus Palatinus: Symbolism

 The elaborate and ornate Hortus Palatinus have been interpreted in various ways.
 The dominant modern interpretation of the Hortus Palatinus is that is a 'magic' or 'hermetic' garden.
 In this model, drawing on de Caus's alleged mystical Rosicrucian background, the complex gardens become an allegory of Rosicrucian thought, a 'botanical cosmos', containing a coded secret deep in their design.
 In this interpretation, the gardens are intended to capture 'a universal vision, based on a union of the arts, science and religion', combined with 'an ancient tradition of secret wisdom handed down over the ages'.

 Another popular modern interpretation believes that the gardens were designed consciously to communicate a powerful, symbolic political message.
-Frederick V had political ambitions beyond the Palatinate; as the head of the Protestant Union and the senior Elector within the Empire he had hopes for wider hegemony across Germany.
+Frederick V had political ambitions beyond the Palatinate; as the head of the Protestant Union and the senior elector within the Holy Roman Empire he had hopes for wider hegemony across Germany.
 In 1619 Frederick would challenge Emperor Ferdinand II for control of Bohemia.
 Frederick's gardens accordingly symbolised a hugely powerful ruler, mimicking the Roman emperors; the iconography stresses the role of Frederick as a powerful ruler driving the creation of the gardens, 'toppling the peaks of the mountains' and dominating nature as he restructures the world around him.
 Even the water in the garden, shown in the statues to be commanded by Neptune, is in turn surmounted by images of Frederick commanding Neptune himself.

 An alternative interpretation of the gardens argues that – although made in the English style – de Caus designed them with the broad European late Renaissance style firmly in mind, drawing on his experiences of north Italian, and particularly Tuscan gardens.
 In this minority interpretation, the political symbols and metaphors of the garden are of less importance than the underlying topoi of similar looking gardens across Europe – de Caus was building a garden emulating – and trying to exceed in size and scope – other popular gardens of the day.

 Destruction of the garden

 By 1619, the Hortus Palatinate had become 'Germany's greatest Renaissance garden', although it was still not fully completed.
-1619, however, saw Frederick V's war with Emperor Ferdinand II over the kingdom of Bohemia; soundly defeated at the Battle of White Mountain, Frederick and Elizabeth were forced to flee the Empire for a life in exile in the Hague.
+1619, however, saw Frederick V's war with Emperor Ferdinand II over the Kingdom of Bohemia; soundly defeated at the Battle of White Mountain, Frederick and Elizabeth were forced to flee the empire for a life in exile in the Hague.
 The Hortus Palatinate project was halted indefinitely, with de Caus leaving for Paris.

 Heidelberg and the gardens suffered badly during the ensuing Thirty Years War; the ornate gardens were used as an artillery base for attacking the city.
-By the time that Frederick's son, Charles Louis was returned to the lower Palatinate in 1648, the principality was in dire economic straits – pleasure gardens were a low priority for the new ruler.
+By the time that Frederick's son Charles Louis was returned to the lower Palatinate in 1648, the principality was in dire economic straits – pleasure gardens were a low priority for the new ruler.
 The Hortus Palatinate became ruins and today these are considered a popular, romantic tourist attraction.
 The gardens, as represented in de Caus' original designs, were recreated digitally at the European Media Laboratory in Heidelberg in 2003.